-In addition, loving contact allows the release of very important anti-stress substances: oxytocin and opioids.
+Besides, loving contact allows the release of particularly important anti-stress substances: oxytocin and opioids.

 This axis is made hyperactive by stress, resulting in cortisol secretion.
-The consequences are immediate on the child and also on his adult life.
-He will be constantly hypersensitive to stress with anxious manifestations.
-When the child is anxious, angry and deprived of comfort, his brain is filled with adrenaline, neuro-adrenaline, cortisol.
+The consequences are immediate on the child and their adult life.
+They will be constantly hypersensitive to stress with anxious manifestations.
+When the child is anxious, angry and deprived of comfort, their brain is filled with adrenaline, neuro-adrenaline and cortisol.